KBDStudios/Precision-Image-Compressor/README.md

        pip install pillow-heif

 4. Run the `PrecisionImageCompressor.pyw` script.

+## ⚠️ **File Exports & Windows Security:**
+Windows "Tamper Protection" (often tied to **Real-time protection** in Client Windows 7/10/11) or third-party antivirus software may sometimes block the tool from exporting files.

+If your exports are failing, simply add the tool's folder to your antivirus exclusions:
+1. Open **Windows Security** > **Virus & threat protection**.
+2. Under *Virus & threat protection settings*, click **Manage settings**.
+3. Scroll down to *Exclusions* and click **Add or remove exclusions**.
+4. Click **Add an exclusion** > **Folder**, and select the folder where this tool is located.

+*(Note: While you can temporarily disable Tamper/Real-time protection to force an export, adding a folder exclusion is safer and only needs to be done once.)*

 ## 📄 License
 This software is provided under a custom Proprietary Freeware License.
 It is strictly for personal, non-commercial use.
 Modification or creation of derivative works is prohibited.
 Please see the LICENSE.txt file for complete details.